Out on loan at Hamilton but striker Bruce Anderson has not given up on his dream of leading Aberdeen's attack next season and beyond - Evening Express

 “I owe a lot to Derek for giving me my debut and making those moments happen.”

-Having made two late substitute appearances in January Anderson and McInnes both it would be best for the striker’s development, and ultimately the Dons, for him to go on loan to Hamilton.
+Having made two late substitute appearances in January, Anderson and McInnes both felt it would be best for the striker’s development, and ultimately the Dons, for him to go on loan to Hamilton.

 He said: “We had a good conversation and we both see this as a good opportunity to prove myself at Premiership level.